“I told you it wouldn’t work,” I quipped to my partner, Abi, after his first land investing sale fell through.

 Do I need an acquisition manager?

-We do not have an outside acquisition manager at this point in time; however, many land investors do hire one.
+We do not have an outside acquisition manager at this point in time; however, many land flippers do hire one.

 If you decide to hire an acquisition manager, we recommend that you wait until you have gone through the acquisition process on a number of properties yourself.